aformagin/TSEssentials/README.md

 -   **Server Warps:** Enables server administrators to create a network of server-wide warp points, facilitating easy travel to key locations like cities, dungeons, or event areas.
 -   **Server Spawn:** A global spawn point that any player can teleport to.
 -   **Teleport Requests (TPA):** Players can request to teleport to each other, or request others to teleport to them.
 Requests expire after 120 seconds and support accept/deny workflows.
--   **Optional Chat Module:** Drop-in plain-JAR module for chat channels, focused chat, local/staff chat, ignores, nicknames, and the chat editor UI.
 -   **Economy System (V1):** Digital currency system with player accounts, admin management, and an in-game UI.
+-   **Modular Extensions:** Optional drop-in modules for enhanced functionality without core plugin bloat.
+    -   **Chat Channels:** Modularized organization for communication with joinable channels, local range support, and nicknames.
--   **Optional Permissions Module:** Drop-in plain-JAR module for TSEssentials-managed groups, permission nodes, memberships, and an in-game admin UI.
-It is additive and does not replace Hytale's default permission provider.
+    -   **Permissions:** Drop-in management for groups, nodes, and memberships with an in-game admin UI.
 -   **Land Claims (Planned):** Robust protection system to prevent griefing.
 -   **Concurrency & Safety:** All commands have been updated to be world-thread safe, ensuring stability and preventing race conditions even under heavy server load.
 -   **Admin Teleport:** Administrators can force-teleport players to their location instantly.